EmanuelLopesS2/EmanuelLopesS2/README.md

+<h2>About me:<h2>

-- 👋 Hi, I’m @EmanuelLopesS2
+- 👋 Hi, I’m Emanuel Lopes
-- 👀 I’m interested in only LOONA
+- 👀 I’m interested in tech, cybersecurity, music and more important...
+LOONA
-- 🌱 I’m currently learning useless things
+- 🌱 I’m currently learning kinda of a shitty programming language called vb
-- 💞️ I’m looking to collaborate on cool projects
+- 💞️ I’m looking to collaborate on something idk
 - 📫 You can reach me via <a href="https://twitter.com/EmanuelLopesS2">Twitter</a>

 <!---